Young-TW/slidev/slides.md

 image: https://cdn.discordapp.com/attachments/878632791728869401/884689392323678239/JH1ZhmiAgFEFOxqzQPI1SourjeAiIJdrXkAuVrFxfUGEFGwqzUPIFeruLjeACIKdrXmAeRqFRfXxYfz8dJXtW4QAAAABJRU5ErkJ.png
 ---

-# 加入我們的
+# Join us
 # Github organization

-我們社團有自己的 Github 組織
+Our club have a Github organization.
-歡迎各位加入
+Welcome everyone to join.

-只要進到 Discord 伺服器
+Join the Discord server.
-留下自己的 Github 使用者名稱
+Leave your own Github user name
-就會邀請你加入 Github 組織
+We will invite you to join Github organization.

 <style>
 h1 {